Death Row Records: 2001–2005: Knight's release, return to prison, second generation

-Despite bad blood, Kurupt would again sign with Suge Knight in exchange for the position of Vice President, which sparked a feud between himself and Daz Dillinger and Snoop Dogg.
-He began work on Against tha Grain; his verbal feud with his former partners continued from 2002 to 2005.
 Left Eye, member of the R&B girl group TLC signed with Death Row after finishing her solo deal with Arista who released her first album Supernova in 2001.
 At this time, Death Row changed into Tha Row Records.
 Lopes joined to record a second solo album under the pseudonym N.I.N.A.
 (New Identity Not Applicable), while also working on TLC's new album 3D.
 N.I.N.A. was canceled after her death in April 2002.
 The album was leaked online in 2011.

 After promoting his new talent from prison, directing a campaign against his former artists and exacerbating the conflict between Daz Dillinger, Snoop Dogg and Kurupt, Suge had still yet to release any albums by his new artists.
 After Kurupt's second departure, Against tha Grain was released; soon after, citing dissatisfaction with serving five years on the label and seeing no release, Rapper Crooked I left Death Row, eventually filing a gag order on Knight to prevent him from interfering with him finding a new deal.
 Petey Pablo, who had signed in 2005 and started the never-released album Same Eyez on Me, left along with rapper Tha Realest in 2006.

-Bankruptcy
+2006–2022: Bankruptcy, closure, WIDEawake, Hasbro

-On April 4, 2006, both Death Row Records and Suge Knight simultaneously filed for Chapter 11 bankruptcy protection following the appointment of a Receiver to acquire and auction off assets of both Death Row Records and Suge Knight in the civil case filed by Lydia Harris against Suge Knight.
+On April 4, 2006, both Death Row Records and Suge Knight simultaneously filed for Chapter 11 bankruptcy protection following the appointment of a Receiver to acquire and auction off assets of both Death Row Records and Suge Knight in the civil case filed by Lydia Harris.
 Among those listed as unsecured creditors to Death Row include the Harrises ($107 million), the Internal Revenue Service ($6.9 million), Koch Records ($3.4 million), Interscope Records ($2.5 million) and a number of artists previously signed to the label.
 Suge Knight eventually lost control of Death Row Records and his personal assets when Chapter 11 Trustees took over both cases.